- Date : 09/05/2020

 - Read: 6 mins

-You'd think that the differences between group insurance policies and individual insurance policies would not be that important to warrant an entire article.
+You'd think that the differences between group insurance policies and individual health insurance policies would not be that important to warrant an entire article.
 That is not true.
 Many people are uncertain of the differences between group insurance and individual insurance.
 Comparing these two kinds of health insurance policies will provide you with useful information, thereby allowing you to pick what's best for you.

 Yes, it's true that both types of insurance policies provide similar coverage, but they do differ in the details, sometimes quite prominently.
 Small businesses in particular need to assess the need for a group insurance plan, both for tax and employee-benefit purposes.

 In order to better understand the differences between group health insurance and individual health insurance, and consequently make important decisions concerning it, it is necessary to know what they entail.

 Having said that, let's have a look at the differences between group insurance and individual insurance.

-Group Insurance is simply an insurance package an organisation buys for the benefit of its employees.
+1. Group health insurance in India is simply an insurance package an organisation buys for the benefit of its employees.
 The organisation may design a self-insured plan itself or select a pre-planned insurance policy from an insurance company.

 2. Individual insurance is self-explanatory too - it is the insurance package an individual buys for themselves, or for a group of people, such as for his or her family.
 Though the name suggests otherwise, it isn't true that an individual insurance package covers only a single person.

-Understandably, group health insurance plans cost less and can be availed at low or no cost to the employee, much like buying in bulk sometimes gets you discounts.
+Understandably, cost of group health insurance plans is lower and the policy can be availed at low or no cost to the employee, much like buying in bulk sometimes gets you discounts.
 Each employee will not have to pay any additional fees unless anyone opts for additional benefits that are not offered to the group.
 Additionally, premium for group plans is deducted from the salary, as opposed to individual plans wherein premium is paid separately.
 This is why some may choose not to purchase an individual health insurance plan if they feel that the employer's group health insurance package covers their needs.

 2. Convenience and control